santanupattanayak/santanupattanayak.github.io/index.md

----
-layout: home
-title: "Symmetries & Signals"
-subtitle: "Explorations in Machine Learning, Deep Learning, Optimization, and Beyond"
-description: "A blog on technical deep dives, elegant math, and the occasional philosophical tangent."
-permalink: /
----

-## 👋 Welcome
+##  Welcome to Santanu's EigenTalks

-Welcome to my digital notebook—a space where I unpack ideas in machine learning, optimization, and the occasional philosophical rabbit hole.
+Welcome to my Blog space "Symmetries and Signals" where I unpack techniques and concepts in machine learning, optimization and genAI with a mathematical touch to them .
 Whether you're here for a deep dive into diffusion models or a quick intuition on vanishing gradients, I hope you find something that sparks curiosity.

 ---

+## About me
+I am a Data Science, Artificial intelligence and Machine learning professional with nearly 19 years of industrial experience.
+Currently I am working as a Senior Staff Machine Learning Specialist with Qualcomm, R&D. As a Senior Staff Machine Learning Researcher at Qualcomm, I have spent the past seven years leading ML-driven innovation in physical design automation and wireless applications.
+My work focuses on large-scale optimization and data-efficient learning, significantly reducing cost and time-to-market in chip design workflows.
+These projects involved marrying machine learning fundamentals with systems-level constraints using both traditional ML , Deep learning and optimization techniques.

-## 🧠 Recent Posts
+## Recent Posts

 {% for post in site.posts limit:5 %}
 - 📅 {{ post.date | date: "%Y-%m-%d" }} — [{{ post.title }}]({{ post.url | relative_url }})